In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

-Venasaur doesn't learn a wide variety of attacks while leveling up, nearly all are Grass.
+Venusaur doesn't learn a wide variety of attacks while leveling up, nearly all are Grass.
 TMs and breeding can help improve its repertoire.

 For Grass attacks, your best bets are Solar Beam (excellent with Sunny Day), Frenzy Plant, and Giga Drain.
-Leech Seed is a neat way to sap health from a foe and transfer it to Venasaur.
+Leech Seed is a neat way to sap health from a foe and transfer it to Venusaur.

 Base Stat Total: 625

 Ability: Thick Fat: Halves the power of Fire and Ice attacks.

 Mega Venusaur has its pros and cons.
 It gains extra stat points in everything except HP and Speed, making it very well-rounded.
 However, I wish it specialized it one area more, to make it stand out a bit.
 Thankfully, its got a nice new ability, Thick Fat, which halves the power of two types Venusaur would normally be weak to.
 This makes it only weak to Flying and Psychic, while still having a good number of resistances.